-- Productions at ISU regularly tour abroad, including Germany, China, Vietnam, and Ireland.
+- Productions at ISU regularly tour abroad; recent tours include Germany, China, Vietnam, and Ireland.

 - Our professional summer company in residence, Crossroads Repertory Theatre, allows students to gain professional theater experience and get paid to do what they love before they graduate.

 Interested in joining us?

 Follow these 3 Easy Steps:

 - Call the ISU Office of Admissions!
-1-800-GO-TO-ISU or visit their website.
+1-800-GO-TO-ISU or visit the website.
 An admissions counselor can help you set up a visit to the University and the Theater Department, as well as help you apply to the University.

-- Contact the department (812-237-3342) to help coordinate your visit, so that you can explore the aspects of the department that interest you the most.
+- Contact the department (email Alicia Jay or call 812-237-3337) to coordinate your visit, so that you can explore the aspects of the department that interest you the most.

-- Apply for our Creative & Performing Arts Scholarship!
+- Apply for our Creative & Performing Arts Scholarship at The Branch!
 Once you've applied and been accepted at ISU, you can apply for this scholarship (renewable for up to four years).
 An audition, design/tech portfolio, or writing sample is required.
 More information about theater scholarships can be found on the Scholarships tab.